Caslship/z64asm/README.md

 # z64asm
-Assembly and C hacks for the Legend of Zelda: Ocarina of Time Debugger's ROM
+MIPS Assembly and C hacks for the Legend of Zelda: Ocarina of Time Debugger's ROM.

+Documentation and organization in progress.